Industrial structural mechanics

 Know-how and skills

-- Acquired the scientific and technical bases in the field of mechanics applied to welded structures;
+- Acquired scientific and technical knowledge in the field of mechanics applied to mechanically welded structures;

-- To guarantee the safety of men and means, the respect of the environment and regulations and the quality of products;
+- Ensuring the safety of people and resources, respect for the environment and regulations, and product quality;

-- Innovate and industrialize through the design and development of products and processes;
+- Innovate and industrialize through product and process design and development;

 - Organize and supervise maintenance activities and interventions.